-At Bark, we’re committed to informing, educating, and providing resources to help save lives.
-Suicide rates have sharply increased across all age groups in the past decade.
-Most people don’t realize this jump includes teens, tweens, and children as young as 9.
+At Bark, we’re committed to educating people and providing resources to help save lives.
+Suicide rates have sharply increased across all age groups in the past decade, and it’s now the second leading cause of death for ages 10 to 24.

 At children's hospitals across the U.S., hospitalizations for suicidal thoughts and attempts doubled from 2008 to 2015.

 Other Warning Signs Include:

 Talking about suicide / death

 How You Can Help